msgProc: Gestures

 Best Practices

-- Return false: Always return
+- Return false when handling gestures: Always return